Top of the cycling socks

 "As a vibrant sock wearer of some renown, I would urge cyclists never to dismiss this item of footwear as a Christmas present.
 The right sock can say so much about the recipient and giver, and will always have a place in anyone’s wardrobe – even if it is wildly fluorescent and hidden at the back of the drawer!”

-For Cycling UK’s gallant team of sock reviewers: Victoria Hazael, Julie Rand and I, we’ve taken our President’s words to heart.
-We each took the opportunity to get some more winter miles in, all to ensure that we gave the latest offerings from cycling brands Endura, Findra, Rapha, Sealskinz and This Is Cambridge a good run through the mud and wet.
+For Cycling UK’s gallant team of sock reviewers: Victoria Hazael, Lucy Watherston, Victoria Heywood, Georgi Cox, Helen Cook, Nik Hart, Adrian Wills, Sam Reedman, and I, we’ve taken our President’s words to heart.
+We each took the opportunity to get some more winter miles in, all to ensure that we gave the latest offerings from cycling brands Endura, Findra, Cafe du Cycliste, Rapha and of course Cycling UK's new sock a good run through the mud and wet.

 The right sock can say so much about the recipient and giver, and will always have a place in anyone’s wardrobe.